rase-/SoftwareFactoryApplication/README.md

 To run the application after building, invoke `make run`.
 Since the app is a web application, you need to make an HTTP request to get the statistics for the given tasks.
 To view frequencies by category, send a request with e.g. curl like so: `curl localhost:3000/category.txt`.
 To view by location: `curl localhost:3000/location.txt`.
+Remember to do this in a separate terminal instance or tab, i.e., you do not want to kill the server.

 While running the server, after any first request, the data is cached in memory.
 Any request after the first are thus fast.
 If you wish to reload